Supercell: Radar features of a supercell

 This three body scatter spike is a region of weak echoes found radially behind the main reflectivity core at higher elevations when large hail is present.

 Supercell variations

 Supercell thunderstorms are sometimes classified by meteorologists and storm spotters into three categories; however, not all supercells, being hybrid storms, fit neatly into any one category, and many supercells may fall into different categories during different periods of their lifetimes.
 The standard definition given above is referred to as the Classic supercell.
 All types of supercells typically produce severe weather.
+Environmental wind speeds relative to the storm's motion at altitudes of 9–10 km help drive some of the differences in structure observed between supercell types.
+The strength of these winds play in a role in separating hydrometeors from the supercell's updraft, resulting in varying distributions of precipitation.